Should I have pet insurance?

 With the excitement and delight of owning a pet or several pets, it is quite usual that this question is overlooked.
 Or should I say it is a question that pet owners would prefer not think about, due to the cost.

-Hopefully, you’ll get a good idea of whether pet insurance is for you.
+By the end of this post, you’ll get a good idea of whether pet insurance is for you.

 (This post contains affiliate links, which means I may receive a small compensation if you purchase something through the links.
 This is at no extra cost to you.
 Please read my disclosure for more information).